 Online bookkeeping diploma programs can be completed entirely online.
 Though formal education is not always needed to become a bookkeeping clerk, some employers prefer it.
 Earning optional professional certification is another way bookkeeping clerks can stand out.
-This typically entails accumulating work experience and passing an exam.
+Certification typically entails accumulating work experience and passing an exam.
 Students must have high-speed internet as well as a certain operating system and internet browser based on the school.